View this document as: a single page | multiple pages.

 The verification of the subscriber’s identity by the IdP and subsequent issuance of an assertion to the RP.
 This results in the passing of subscriber attributes to the RP and establishing an authenticated session for the subscriber at the RP.

-These dimensions all need to be fulfilled for a federation process to be complete.
-The exact order in which that happens, and which parties are involved in which steps, can vary depending on deployment models and other factors.
+These elements all need to be fulfilled for a federation process to be complete.
+The exact order in which that happens and which parties are involved in which steps can vary depending on the deployment model, protocol choices, and other factors.

 Roles